ErikMcClure/sweetiebot/README.md

 * **Changelog:** Retrieves the changelog for Sweetie Bot.

 ### Markov
-Generates content using markov chains.
+Generates content using Markov chains.
 #### Commands
 * **episodegen:** Randomly generates episodes.
 * **EpisodeQuote:** Quotes random or specific lines from the show.